Everduin94/flotes-blog/src/pages/posts/roadmap.md

 - [x] Add configuration
 - [x] (Additional) Add dark overlay to `main` when sidenav is open on mobile

-# <a name="starter"></a> Starter Decks
+# <a name="starter"></a> Starter Notebooks

-Create a set of starter decks & examples
+Create a set of starter notebooks & examples
-- [x] Create a new screen to house starter decks
+- [x] Create a new screen to house starter notebooks
-- [x] Ability for user to copy these decks as their own
+- [x] Ability for user to copy these notebooks as their own